sanjana-7890/Hallucination-Detection-Model-Hackathon-/README.md

 # Evaluation Metrics
 To assess the performance of the model, the following evaluation metrics are utilized:

 Accuracy: Measures the overall correctness of the model's predictions.

 AUC-ROC (Area Under the Receiver Operating Characteristic Curve): Evaluates the model's ability to discriminate between hallucinated and non-hallucinated answers across different thresholds.

 F1 Score: Provides a balance between precision and recall, particularly useful for imbalanced datasets.

+# Contributing
+Contributions to the project are welcome!
+If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.

+# License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+# Acknowledgments
+Special thanks to the creators of the dataset used in this project, as well as the open-source community for providing valuable resources and inspiration.